CliMA/EnsembleKalmanProcesses.jl/docs/src/observations.md

 ## Recommended constructor: A single (stacked) observation

 Here the user has data for two independent variables: the five-dimensional `y` and the eight-dimensional `z`.
-The observations of `y` are all independent, while the observations of `z` have some structure.
+The observational noise of `y` is uncorrelated in all components, while the observations of `z` there is a known correlation.

 We recommend users build an `Observation` using the `Dict` constructor and make use of the `combine_observations()` utility.
 ```@example ex1
 using EnsembleKalmanProcesses # for `Observation`
 using LinearAlgebra # for `I`, `Tridiagonal`

-# observe variable y with some diagonal noise
+# specify an observation of y with diagonal noise covariance
+ydim=5
-y = ones(5)
+y = ones(ydim)
 cov_y = 0.01*I

-# observe variable z with some tri-diagonal noise
+# specify an observation of z with tridiagonal noise covariance
 zdim = 8
 z = zeros(zdim)
 cov_z = Tridiagonal(0.1*ones(zdim-1), ones(zdim), 0.1*ones(zdim-1))